Head and Neck Tumor Segmentation from [18F]F-FDG PET/CT Images Based on 3D Diffusion Model: Abstract

 \section{Abstract}

-\textbf{Purpose:} Head and neck (H\&N) cancers are among the most prevalent types of cancer worldwide, and [$^{18}$F]F-FDG PET/CT is widely used for H\&N cancer management.
+\textit{Objective.} Head and neck (H\&N) cancers are among the most prevalent types of cancer worldwide, and [$^{18}$F]F-FDG PET/CT is widely used for H\&N cancer management.
 Recently, the diffusion model has demonstrated remarkable performance in various image-generation tasks.
-In this work, we proposed a 3D diffusion model to accurately perform H\&N tumor segmentation from 3D PET and CT volumes.

-\textbf{Methods:} The 3D diffusion model was developed considering the 3D nature of PET and CT images acquired.
-During the reverse process, the model utilized a 3D UNet structure and took the concatenation of PET, CT, and Gaussian noise volumes as the network input to generate the tumor mask.
+In this work, we proposed a 3D diffusion model to accurately perform H\&N tumor segmentation from 3D PET and CT volumes. \textit{Approach.} The 3D diffusion model was developed considering the 3D nature of PET and CT images acquired.
+During the reverse process, the model utilized a 3D UNet structure and took the concatenation of 3D PET, CT, and Gaussian noise volumes as the network input to generate the tumor mask.
 Experiments based on the HECKTOR challenge dataset were conducted to evaluate the effectiveness of the proposed diffusion model.
 Several state-of-the-art techniques based on U-Net and Transformer structures were adopted as the reference methods.
-Benefits of employing both PET and CT as the network input as well as further extending the diffusion model from 2D to 3D were investigated based on various quantitative metrics and the uncertainty maps generated.

-\textbf{Results:} Results showed that the proposed 3D diffusion model could generate more accurate segmentation results compared with other methods.
-Compared to the diffusion model in 2D format, the proposed 3D model yielded superior results.
-Our experiments also highlighted the advantage of utilizing dual-modality PET and CT data over only single-modality data for H\&N tumor segmentation.

-\textbf{Conclusions:} The proposed 3D diffusion model is an effective model for 3D H\&N tumor segmentation.
+Benefits of employing both PET and CT as the network input, as well as further extending the diffusion model from 2D to 3D, were investigated based on various quantitative metrics and qualitative results. \textit{Main results.} Results showed that the proposed 3D diffusion model could generate more accurate segmentation results compared with other methods (mean Dice of 0.739 compared to less than 0.726 for other methods).
+Compared to the diffusion model in 2D form, the proposed 3D model yielded superior results (mean Dice of 0.739 compared to 0.669).
+Our experiments also highlighted the advantage of utilizing dual-modality PET and CT data over only single-modality data for H\&N tumor segmentation (with mean Dice less than 0.570). \textit{Significance.} This work demonstrated the effectiveness of the proposed 3D diffusion model in generating more accurate H\&N tumor segmentation masks compared to the other reference methods.